ok-steve/ok-steve.github.io/_drafts/islandora.md

 ---
 title: Islandora
-published: false
+category: projects
 ---

 I managed the transition to a new repository system.

-I managed the migration fro DSpace to Islandora.
+I managed the migration from DSpace to Islandora.